-A. UDO Boundary Map
+A. Boundary Maps

-The Madison Street Corridor Urban Design Overlay District has been divided into seven distinct subdistricts based on the desired development character in the corridor (Picture 9.2).
-Where appropriate, specific design standards have been for each Subdistrict.
+The design overlay districts have been divided into distinct subdistricts based on the existing and desired development characteristics in the corridors (Maps 9.5 through 9.8).
+Where appropriate, specific design standards have been established for each Subdistrict.
 The Subdistricts are described below.